tylim88/Firelord/README.md

   - auto add `createdAt` and `updatedAt` server timestamp to **create** and **set** operation.
 - much better where and orderBy clause
   - field value are typed accordingly to field path
-  - comparator depend on field value type, eg:you cannot apply `array-contains` operator onto non-array field value
+  - comparator depend on field value type, eg you cannot apply `array-contains` operator onto non-array field value
-  - depend on comparators value, you can or cannot chain orderBy due to [firestore limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), see image below.
-Go to [Order And Limit](#-collection-operations-order-and-limit) for more information.
+  - whether you can chain orderBy clause or not is depends on comparator's value, this is according to [firestore limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), see image below.
+Go to [Order And Limit](#-collection-operations-order-and-limit) for info.

 ![orderBy limitation](img/orderBy.png)